DBCG/aphl-vsm/data/vocabulary/README.md

 # Vocabulary Documentation
 The eRSD Composition & Delivery pipeline will have several terminology dependencies beyond those that are directly part of the eRSD bundles.
-Documentation for those terminology dependencies is
+This workspace (/data/vocabulary) is the space for maintaining and creating those terminology resources.
+Each known dependency and the relevant information for creating and maintaining it is documented below.

-RCKMS Condition Codes
+### RCKMS Condition Codes
 The RCKMS Condition Codes value set defines the set of triggering Condition Codes and the value sets that contains the concepts representing that condition - this relationship is expressed via the useContext of type "focus" on the leaf value sets